NatasjaWezel/Complex_Systems/README.md

 Project for the Complex System Simulation course in the UvA Master Computational Science.

 ## Why Power Laws?
 An Explanation from Fine-Grained Code Changes
+The model is based on the model from Zhongpeng & Whitehead (2015).
+Lin, Zhongpeng, and Jim Whitehead.
+"Why power laws? an explanation from fine-grained code changes."
+2015 IEEE/ACM 12th Working Conference on Mining Software Repositories.
+IEEE, 2015.
 Abstract Syntax Tree

 Evolution of Software